teamtnt/laravel-scout-tntsearch-driver/README.md

 ## Premium products

-If you find TNT Search to be one of your valuable assets take a look at one of our premium products
+If you find TNT Search to be one of your valuable assets, take a look at one of our premium products

 [<img src="https://i.imgur.com/TTrzh6w.png" width="420px" />](https://analytics.tnt.studio)